 How charming is Jessica Ryan?
 We’d say very!
 The young lady from Launceston heard Carol Haberle wasn’t well, and chose to send her some much-needed cheer.
-And here at Think Tasmania, we honestly feel that one random act of kindness deserves another, so we’d like to introduce a new business selling clay charms that is owned by a generous Tasmanian.
+And here at Think Tasmania, we honestly feel that one random act of kindness deserves another, so we’d like to introduce a new business selling clay charms owned by a generous Tasmanian.

-How Charming… What a Gorgeous Gesture
+What a Gorgeous Gesture: How Charming

 As we’ve told you, our dear friend Carol is having a right old time of it just now, and has been spending much of her time in hospital.
 We all know she’d rather be in the great outdoors, taking more magnificent photos of Tasmanian scenery.
 The main camera she uses for Haberle Photocards is a Sony A77 DSLR.
 And Jessica (or Jess to her friends) was able to create a replica charm of the camera.
 She then sent it to Carol (a complete stranger to her) as a get well gift.